idnow/de.idnow.android/README.md

 Different Android devices use different CPUs, which in turn support different instruction sets.

-Currently we support the following architectures:
+Currently, we support the following architectures:
 - arm64-v8a
 - armeabi-v7a.